Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- Active damage to classic problems from wet climbing is an ongoing concern at Shaftoe — the local community takes a strict approach and expects climbers to wait for genuinely dry conditions.
+- Active damage to classic problems from wet climbing is an ongoing community concern at Shaftoe; the local ethic is strict and climbers should respect this.

 Warnings